tsathoqqua/limadocs/docs/source/Showcase.rst

 LIMA supports fancy frames player commands, and include both horizontal and vertical headers.
 The frames can be themed in different colours and styles using the `frames command <../player_command/frames.html>`_, either using UTF-8 characters or simple ASCII characters.
-If your MUD client does not support UTF-8, you will automatically receive the ASCII version.
-The frames will automatically fit the width of your screen or whatever you select using the `width <../player_command/width.html>`_ player command.

 .. figure:: images/frames1.png
   :width: 700